joes0451/ADev/ReadMe.txt

     Option to use Gradle/Gradlew or adb for Uninstall and Install.
     Improved project detection.
     Other improvements to config.properties.

+ADev-3.2.8:
+    Fixed and improved 'Generate Key Store'.
+    New option for signingConfigs, Gradle and Kotlin no longer need a key.properties file for the keystore password information.
+    Other improvements.

 I use it for all of my own development, and try to fix what issues I see,